 Business collaboration benefits

-- Financial benefits - the financial benefits of being part of a network can include an increase in domestic or export sales, submitting a joint tender to win larger contracts or a reduction in costs by sharing resources.
+- Financial benefits - for example, the ability to boost domestic or export sales, to tender for larger contracts or cut costs by sharing resources.

-- Human capital - the benefits to staff can include developing employees' skills and abilities, safe-guarding jobs, increasing employment and encouraging staff motivation.
+- Human capital - for example, the ability to develop employees' skills and capabilities, safeguard jobs, increase employment and encourage staff motivation.

 - Physical capital - for example, the ability to share facilities, resources, equipment and raw materials.

 - Intellectual capital - for example, the ability to tap into combined expertise, knowledge and capabilities.

 Business networks may provide member companies with access to resources that would otherwise be beyond the scope of a single business.
 Individual businesses can face a number of limitations when trying to compete in global markets.
 This may include scale and expertise.

 Through collaboration, businesses can often complement each other and specialise in different areas to compete in markets usually beyond their individual reach.
 See what makes a successful business collaboration.

 Collaboration vs competition

 In collaborative working, communication and information sharing between partners is essential.
 However, this doesn't mean that it requires you to give up all your business 'know-how'.

 Collaboration can take many forms and you can build a network in a way that allows companies to complement each other without risking their market share or intellectual property.
 Read about the different types of business collaboration.